chilikasha/tinytools/README.md

 - [regex101](https://regex101.com/) - a multilingual regular expression debugger with real time explanation, error detection and highlighting.

 - [Secretive](https://github.com/maxgoedjen/secretive) - an app for storing and managing SSH keys in the Secure Enclave.

-- [Sysprof](https://wiki.gnome.org/Apps/Sysprof) - allows you to profile applications to aid in debugging and optimization.

 [`Table of contents`](#table-of-contents)